 How do sand dunes form and why are they important?

 In simple terms sand dunes are piles of sand that are formed when fine particles such as sand are transported onto the beach by both wind and wave.
 They are constantly undergoing a cycle of erosion and build up, but the level of severity can be dependent of what lives in the sand.
 With the presence of native vegetation such as dune grasses the fine particles of sand are caught among them and the loss of sand is lessened.
 When the roots take place and the grass spreads by rhizomes it creates a strong hold on the sand surrounding it; as water levels change and waves occur they bring in more particles to build up the dunes.

 Benefits of a Natural Shoreline

 A naturally vegetated shoreline improves the water quality of the body of water it runs along by absorbing and trapping runoff.
 As runoff of rain or melted snow runs along the ground it picks up pollutants such as fertilizer, animal feces, trash, and salt.
-All of these pollutants have negative effects on the water quality but if there is natural vegetation on the shoreline it helps to retain, filter and treat the runoff before it reaches the water.
+All of these pollutants that have negative effects on the water quality are retained, filtered and treated by vegetation before it reaches the water.

 For coastal properties sand dunes are essential because they are the buffer for everything inland preventing severe erosion.
 Typically, native plants have a greater root depth and density and these root systems help to lock the sand and topsoil in place from being washed away into the lake.
 When storms like those Hamilton experienced in late April and early May 2017 which ended in higher than normal lake levels, sand dunes prevent erosion along the properties by the shore like the houses of the Hamilton beach community.